 Securing a cloud network environment is not a simple matter, and it can be difficult to know the first steps or to separate myths from the truth.
 However, by keeping these guiding principles in mind and choosing the right provider to meet your specific security challenges, you can set your organization up for success in an increasingly cloud-centric world.

-To help future-facing enterprises secure their cloud computing environments, CBTS is bringing Check Point CloudGuard Security as a Service (SaaS) to market.
-CloudGuard SaaS is a cloud service tailored for real SaaS threats.
+To help future-facing enterprises secure their cloud computing environments, CBTS is bringing Check Point Harmony Email and Office to market.
+Harmony Email and Office is a cloud service tailored for real SaaS threats.
 More than just a cloud access security broker (CASB), it blocks attacks intended to steal data on common SaaS applications and cloud e-mail.
 It provides complete protection against malware and zero-day threats, sophisticated phishing attacks, and hijacking of employee SaaS accounts.
 Users also gain instant threat visibility and data control and protection.

 Check Point and CBTS can offer differentiated security services to customers moving towards borderless compute (SASE and CASB).